Palak-Kundu/Coffee-with-Polars/README.md

 # ☕ Bean There Coffee Shop Analysis with Polars

 Welcome to the **Bean There Coffee Shop** data analysis project!
-This beginner-friendly project introduces **[Polars](https://pola-rs.github.io/polars/)**, a blazing-fast DataFrame library built in Rust, designed for speed, memory efficiency, and ease of use.
+This project uses **[Polars](https://pola-rs.github.io/polars/)**, a blazing-fast DataFrame library built in Rust, designed for speed, memory efficiency, and ease of use.

 We’ll simulate realistic coffee shop sales data and analyze it to uncover business insights — from best-selling drinks to customer behavior patterns.